abayomipopoola/abayomipopoola/content/blog/thinking-in-systems/index.md

 ### Resilience, Self-Organization and Hierarchy

-Resilience, self-organization, and hierarchy as key characteristics that contribute to the effectiveness and functionality of systems.
+Resilience, self-organization, and hierarchy are key characteristics that contribute to the effectiveness and functionality of systems.

 Understanding these characteristics can help us better analyze and manage complex systems.